When should you start postgraduate study?

 By Karen Lomas

 So many graduates who have or are about to complete their bachelor degree, honour’s degree or double degree want to know when to start postgraduate study.
-The question is around whether or not to study a postgraduate qualification immediately after completing a degree, or working for a few years first.
+The question is around whether or not to study a postgraduate qualification immediately after completing a degree, or after working for a few years.

-Just to make it clear, I’m not advocating postgraduate study for all.
-A large proportion of students who graduate with an undergraduate degree will transition directly into employment and never complete another formal study.
-That said, as a career practitioner I recommend ‘life-long learning’.
-We do need to keep up-skilling, especially as technological advances make some roles and skills obsolete.
-So postgraduate study can be beneficial at some time in your career.
+At the same time, as a career practitioner I recommend life-long learning.
+We do need to keep upskilling, especially as technological advances can make some roles and skills obsolete.
+So postgraduate study can be beneficial at some point in your career.

-Every student is different and by the time you reach the final year of your undergraduate degree program (regardless of length), you will feel differently about your experience.
+Every student is different, and by the time you reach the final year of your undergraduate program (regardless of its duration), you will feel differently about your experience.

 - have been invited into a honour’s year program by virtue of your grades